CarmineOptions/ilhedge-widget/README.md

 - `string` - either CSS selector or id of the element
 - `HTMLElement` - reference to the DOM element
 - `undefined` - if nothing is provided, the fallback value is `document.body`

+_overlayStyle_ and _contentStyle_ can be provided to change the styling.
+This feature is currently experimental, feel free to play around with it, but for production we advise to only use `overlayStyle={{ backgroundColor: "rgba(0,0,0,.5)" }}` to set modal backdrop opacity via the last number (`.5`) to make it a better fit for your dApp.

 To open the Widget, emit custom event `CARMINE_ILHEDGE_OPEN`.
 This is a simple implementation of a button that opens the Widget: